gitgernit/chattr/README.md

 ```

 ### 1. Configure environment variables
-A Postgres database, user and Redis database are required
+A postgres database, its owner (a user) and a Redis database are required
 `cp .env.template .env`, configure the variables

 ### 2. Run migrations